-When the compiler is invoked, it defines C preprocessor macros that identify the language of the input files and the environments on which the code may run.
+When the compiler is invoked, it defines C preprocessor macros that identify the language of the input files and the environments on which the code can run.
+See cc(1) for a list of the preprocessor macros.
 You can reference these macros in #ifdef statements to isolate code that applies to a particular language or environment.
-The preprocessor macros are listed in Table 2-3.
+Use the following statement to uniquely identify Tru64 UNIX: